hankfanchiu/trackmonkey/README.md

 ## History

-TrackMonkey was a product of the [DeveloperWeek 2016 Hackathon](http://www.developerweek.com/hackathon/) (February 13-14).
-It solved the [Shippo challenge](https://github.com/goshippo/devweek16-shippo-challenge/) and won the sponsored prize.
+TrackMonkey was a product of the [DeveloperWeek 2016 Hackathon](http://www.developerweek.com/hackathon/) (February 13-14), solving and winning the [Shippo challenge](https://github.com/goshippo/devweek16-shippo-challenge/).

 The project was designed and built by five full-stack software engineers: